 1. Sketch Faster by Drawing From Life

 Forget about drawing detail.
 This is line work.

 2. Draw Faster by Simplifying Shapes and Forms

 All artists draw using the same basic principles.
-You start off with the boldest, most basic shapes first and refine them down into progressively smaller shapes until you get to the detail.
+You start off with the boldest, most basic shapes and refine them down into progressively smaller shapes until you get to the detail.

 This invariably fails.

-You can ‘cheat’ in the studio by tracing and measuring, but you will benefit most by learning these skills from life first.
+You can ‘cheat’ in the studio by tracing and measuring, but you will benefit most by learning these art skills from life first.

 3. Draw Faster by Blocking in and Lifting Out